Hose Connection Types: Tips For Choosing the Right One

 To keep workers safe and costs controlled, you need access to high-quality hoses available in a variety of materials and performance ratings, as well as insight on proper hose usage and upkeep.
 Unsure where to begin when selecting the right hose end connection for your needs?
 Consider the following three items: industry standards, hose type, and system specifications.

-Different industries require end connections designed for specific uses.
-Selecting end connections designed specifically for your industry is key to achieving and maintaining high performance in your fluid system.
+Different industries require specific hose connection types designed to meet unique sanitation, purity or pressure standards is key to achieving and maintaining high performance in your fluid system.
 Below are some common industry uses and application specifications for end connections.

 In the semiconductor manufacturing industry, material purity is typically the top priority for fluid system design.
 End connections used within the semiconductor market are high-purity for use in sensitive environments, with very fine threads, designed and coated with material to enhance resistance to buildup and contaminants.